umair-akb/developer.sketch.com/pages/cli-detach.md

 permalink: /cli/detach

 order: 104
-excerpt: Detach all symbol and style instances within a Sketch document.
+excerpt: Detach all Symbol and style instances within a Sketch document.
 ---

-Turn every symbol and style instance in a Sketch document into their own self-contained layers and layer groups using `sketchtool detach`.
+Turn every Symbol and style instance in a Sketch document into their own self-contained layers and layer groups using `sketchtool detach`.

 ```sh
 sketchtool detach [--output=/path/to/detached.sketch] /path/to/document.sketch